Deng's Six Conceptions: Content

-Main points of Deng Xiaoping's conversation with Yang Liyu, originally published in the People's Daily on June 26, 1983:
+The following are the main points of Deng Xiaoping's conversation with Yang Liyu, originally published in the People's Daily on 26 June 1983:

 The core of the issue is the reunification of the motherland.
 Peaceful reunification has become the common language of the KMT and the CPC.
 But it is not that I will eat you, nor that you will eat me.
 We hope that the KMT and the CPC will jointly achieve national reunification and that everyone will contribute to the Chinese nation.

 We do not agree with the idea of "complete autonomy" for Taiwan.
 Autonomy cannot be without limits, and if it has limits, it cannot be "complete".
 "Complete autonomy" means "two Chinas", not one China.
 The systems may be different, but the only country that can represent China in the international community is the People's Republic of China.
 We recognize that the local government of Taiwan can have its own set of domestic policies.
 As a special administrative region, although Taiwan is a regional government, it is different from the local governments of other provinces, cities and even autonomous regions.
 It can have certain powers that other provinces, cities and autonomous regions do not have and are unique to itself, provided that it does not harm the interests of a unified country.

 After the reunification of the motherland, the Taiwan Special Administrative Region can have its own independence and can implement a different system from the mainland.
 The judiciary is independent, and the final adjudication does not need to go to Beijing.
 Taiwan can also have its own army, but it cannot pose a threat to the mainland.
 The mainland will not send people to Taiwan, not only the military but also administrative personnel.
 Taiwan's party, government, military and other systems will be managed by Taiwan itself.
 The central government will also reserve quotas for Taiwan.

 Peaceful reunification does not mean that the mainland will swallow up Taiwan, and of course it cannot mean that Taiwan will swallow up the mainland.
 The so-called "Three Principles of the People to unify China" is unrealistic.